 Safety Statistics from Large Clinical Datasets

-Large clinical datasets consistently show a low rate of serious adverse events.
-Most reported side effects are mild and temporary, such as swelling, tenderness, or short-lived discomfort.
+Large clinical datasets consistently show a low rate of serious adverse events, with reported incidence typically below 1%.
+Most reported side effects are mild and temporary, such as swelling, tenderness, or short-lived discomfort, occurring in approximately 5–10% of patients.
 These effects usually resolve without intervention.

 When established protocols are followed, serious complications are uncommon.
-Safety outcomes improve significantly when treatment is performed by experienced clinicians.
-Technique and planning play a decisive role.
+Comparative safety data shows significantly reduced complication rates when treatment is delivered by trained and experienced clinicians, highlighting the importance of technique and planning.

 We use these statistics to emphasise that safety is not accidental.
 Outcomes depend on training, assessment, and adherence to evidence-based practice.
 Data reinforces the value of expertise.